 Those applying for need scholarships must provide requested financial information and a recommendation from a teacher (if possible, by a music teacher).
 Applications lacking either of these are not considered complete and will not be considered by the scholarship committee.

 Each year, the program awards six scholarships worth $250 to talented musicians who demonstrate during an audition a high level of skill and musicianship.
 The scholarships are awarded to two students in each of the following grade categories: Elementary (grades 3 - 5), Junior (grades 6 - 8), and Senior (grades 9 - 12).
 All instruments are welcome.
 Applicants must be current students in the community school, either studying privately or enrolled in an ensemble.
 Applicants who take lessons on two instruments may audition on both, but are expected to submit two application forms and pay the application fee twice.

-The application form for 2012-2013 are available online or in the display area outside Room 132 Music Building.
-All applications must be received by December 12.
-The auditions are scheduled on January 12 beginning at 1:30 p.m.
-The award period is for spring and fall semesters 2013.
+Application forms must be received in the office by December 13.
+The auditions are scheduled on January 11 beginning at 1:30 p.m.
+The award period is for spring and fall semesters 2014.

 Note: Those awarded scholarships may not compete for two years (two full cycles) after receiving the award.

 This competition is for musicians who are 18 years old or younger and who live within a 75-mile radius of DeKalb.
 Players are expected to perform one memorized movement of a standard concerto or work with orchestral accompaniment.
 Competitors need not be members of CSA Sinfonia.
 Winners may not compete again on the same instrument.
 The winner receives a prize of $200 and performs the concerto with the orchestra at the March concert.
 Applications are due October 21.
 Auditions are November 11 beginning at 4:30 p.m.